Skip to content

 Tip

 The configurable variables populated here are defined in the sample Ballerina project used in this guide.
 To learn how to declare configurable variables in Ballerina, see the Ballerina documentation on declaring configurable variables.
-If configurable variables are detected in a connected Ballerina project, Choreo prompts for the respective values during component deployment.

 Field Value